Magnus Schwantje: Views

 During World War I Schwantje developed a concept of radical ethics, which aims to address the root (therefore "radical") of all ills of societies.
 First and foremost this concept included as its most important component the protection of animal rights.
 In Schwantje's view, every being that is able to suffer is a legal entity, no matter what species it belongs to.
 A vegetarian diet, the abolition of vivisection and hunting were central claims of his idea of animal rights.

-Schwantje himself practiced vegetarianism in a very devoted way, which today would be called veganism, whereas in his days this term wasn't as commonly used (Donald Watson coined the term "vegan" in 1944 when he co-founded the Vegan Society in the UK).
+Schwantje himself practiced a strict vegetarian diet in a very devoted way, which today would be called veganism.
 The reasons Schwantje gave for his vegan lifestyle were primarily of ethical nature, whereas he rejected naturalistic arguments.
 He also repeatedly argued against prejudicating entire nations or other groups as for example tormentors of animals, as in the case of Spain (see for example bullfighting).
 He also vehemently rejected antisemitism, racism and racial hygiene, which was popular during his time.